In This Article

 Yes, we’re all about getting great brows at just about any cost, but there is a limit as to how far we’ll go for them, especially when a treatment comes along with some unsavory symptoms.

-There's one study that concluded there were "minimal side effects" after using Rogaine as a brow growth treatment, but according to every expert interviewed, if you put Rogaine on your brows, you’re putting yourself at risk for edema (aka swelling and inflammation), erythema (red patches), and pruritus (or chronic itchy skin).
+There's one study published in 2014 that concluded there were "minimal side effects" after using Rogaine as a brow growth treatment, but according to every expert interviewed, if you put Rogaine on your brows, you’re putting yourself at risk for edema (aka swelling and inflammation), erythema (red patches), and pruritus (or chronic itchy skin).
 Yikes.
 "When you apply Rogaine to anywhere but your scalp, you risk irritation and possibly getting the formula in your eye, which would be terrible,” says Healy. “[You might see] rash, dermatitis, and unwanted excess hair in the form of peach fuzz around the brow and general dryness of the skin.”

 To that last point, minoxidil is known for its drying components, and some people who use it on their scalp experience dandruff.
-Those drying qualities would only be exacerbated by thinner eyebrow hair and the more delicate, sensitive skin surrounding it.
+Those drying qualities would likely only be exacerbated by thinner eyebrow hair and the more delicate, sensitive skin surrounding it.

 But...
 Does it Work?